FrancisVila/MFT_convert/content/en/docs/TransferCFT/Using_Sentinel/trk_parms.md

 - UNDEFINED: undefined value
 - ERROR: all unsuccessful transfers (where the state can be Canceled, Suspended, or Interrupted - as described in <a href="../intro_sentinel/pesit_prot_sentinel" class="MCXref xref">XFBTransfer system attributes</a>)

 For a transfer command, if Sentinel monitoring is implemented, these parameters are analyzed in the following order: transfer command, transfer definition, partner definition, general parameter (CFTPARM), and lastly the UCONF parameter definition(sentinel.xfb.transfer).
-If the uconf is not defined, you can set it using the command CFTUTIL uconfset id=sentinel.xfb.transfer.
+If the uconf is not defined, you can set it using the command `CFTUTIL uconfset id=sentinel.xfb.transfer`.

 ****Parameters to regulate level of monitoring messages****